api-platform/docs/client-generator/react-native.md

 export default RouterComponent;
 ```

-Here is an example of a `App.js` file:
+Here is an example of an `App.js` file:

 ```javascript
 import React, { Component } from 'react';